actility/Fuota-doc/src/Server-architecture/RMC-agent/readme.md

 RMC Agent derives from LRC url that is configured for a given Subscriber.

-Agent currently does not support token authentication with LRC via the LRC-AS tunnel interface.
-It will be supported in future releases.

 RMC Agent supports following types of uplink AS-LRC tunnel messages.

 -   Uplink frame report messages directed to ports 200, 201 and 203